What is Digital Marketing Analytics?

 Frequently Asked Questions

+How do I know if I'm tracking the right data?
 Start with your business goals.
 If your goal is revenue growth, track metrics like Customer Lifetime Value and Conversion Rate.
-If the metric doesn't directly influence a business decision, it’s likely a vanity metric.
+If the metric doesn't directly influence a business decision, it's likely a vanity metric.

+What is the "last mile" problem in analytics?
 The "last mile" is the gap between having a data report and knowing what action to take.
 A good analytics strategy doesn't just provide numbers; it provides a "plain-language" explanation of what those numbers mean for your business.

+Can small businesses benefit from advanced analytics?
 Absolutely.
 You don't need a massive team.
 Even straightforward tools, when used correctly to track actionable metrics, can provide the insights needed to scale efficiently.
+In fact, small-to-medium businesses often benefit the most because they have less room for wasted spend.

 Conclusion